Nudity in live performance: Theater

 Models posing on stage nude or partially draped was a feature of tableaux vivants at London's Windmill Theatre and New York's Ziegfeld Follies in the early 20th century.
 English and United States law did not allow nude or topless performers to move on stage, but allowed them to stand motionless to imitate works of art.

 Reflecting the era, the American theater in the 1960s addressed issues including hypocrisy and freedom.
 By 1968 nudity was freely employed by playwrights, directors and producers not only on subjects of sexuality but regarding social injustice and war.
-One of the first was the Broadway musical Hair in 1968, which was benign compared to Dionysus in 69, a modern version of The Bacchae that included a chorus of nude and partially nude actors who staged a birth ritual and interacted with the audience.
+One of the first was the Broadway musical Hair in 1968, which was tame compared with Dionysus in 69, a modern version of The Bacchae that included a chorus of nude and partially nude actors who staged a birth ritual and interacted with the audience.

+In 1987, in an opposite style of the Ziegfeld Follies and in the environment of the 1980s public fear of the AIDS virus, the human form was presented as of one in quarantine and unable to be in contact with others in the play Beirut.
+In the original production at the Robert W. Wilson MMC Theater, Marisa Tomei portrayed the girlfriend the main character, Torch, who was living in forced isolation, and was the person who had bypassed the quarantines of a world of the near future to visit him.

+Less common is the use of nudity in sexual plays with the sexual scenes mostly of a simulated nature.
+In recent years however such plays have also employed real sex or sexual acts being performed onstage.

+The issue of nudity in performance came into the spotlight again in a 2007 revival of the play Equus in which the lead characters of Alan and Jill were nude roles.
+The play attracted attention as Alan was played by Daniel Radcliffe of Harry Potter fame, who was 17 years old at the time.

 Eventually nudity became an issue of personal integrity and privacy, with some actors choosing to perform nude, others not.
-However, in spite of precautions to control cell phone use, videos of nude scenes on Broadway have been take by audience members and posted online.
+However, in spite of precautions to control cell phone use, videos of nude scenes on Broadway have been taken by audience members and posted online.
 Such videos take a brief nude scene out of context in violation of the performer's expectations, which may make them reluctant to do so in the future.

 Erotic performances

 Public performances that have the intent of arousing the erotic interest of an audience have an indeterminate history, generally associated with prostitution.
-Modern striptease did not end with performers entirely nude until the twentieth century.
-Live sex shows have been marginalized after a brief period of acceptance, perhaps due to completion from interactive on-line performances, or because the enactment of pornographic scenarios on stage are "too real" for general public enjoyment.
+Striptease did not end with performers entirely nude until the late twentieth century.
+Modern striptease and go-go dancing often have performers continuing to dance naked after stripping.
+Live sex shows have been marginalized after a brief period of acceptance, perhaps due to competition from interactive on-line performances, or because the enactment of pornographic scenarios on stage is "too real" for general public enjoyment.